 Kootenay Savings aims to maintain base salary levels in the median range (50th percentile), compared with credit unions of similar size and those included in annual credit union compensation survey data provided by Central 1 Credit Union.
-In 2020, most management positions fell within the target range, while most non-union and union support employees' annual base salaries were near or above the 75th percentile.
+In 2021, most management positions fell within the target range, while most non-union and union support employees' annual base salaries were between the 50th and 75th percentile.

 Management and non-union employees are eligible for short term variable compensation (bonus pay) if corporate goals for financial performance, member satisfaction, employee engagement and community support are achieved as set out in our Member Experience Strategy.
-In 2020, corporate targets were not reached and variable compensation was not paid.
+In 2021, variable compensation was earned, accrued and will be paid in 2022.